mohd-meraj-khan/LBM-for-scattering/README.md

 ## A parallel lattice Boltzmann solver for scattering and radiation force calculations

 The solver employs the Lattice Boltzmann Method (LBM) as outlined by [Hauser and Verhey](https://doi.org/10.1103/PhysRevE.96.063306).
 To optimize performance, the LBM code is implemented in C and interfaced with Python using <b>ctypes</b>.
 Python was chosen for its ease of development and extensive library support.
-Additionally, OpenMP is utilized to parallelize the code for enhanced efficiency.
+Additionally, <b>OpenMP</b> is utilized to parallelize the code for enhanced efficiency.

 The solver is currently designed to compute radar cross-section (RCS) and radiation force for both 2D and 3D geometries under incident plane TM and TE waves.
 It operates effectively across all three scattering regimes: Rayleigh, Mie, and geometrical optics.